nightwarriorftw/bookTicket/README.md

 ```

 ## :beginner: Insights and Workflow
 The client has to create and account using `accounts restapi`.
-After creating an account, client will get a token which will used for making api calls further.
+After creating an account, client will get a `token` which will used for making api calls further.
-CLient can then book a ticket by selection movie and theatre and entering other details.
-Cron job is setup that marks ticket expires which are booked 8 hours before the current time.
+Client can then book a ticket by selection movie and theatre and entering other details. `Cron job` is setup that marks ticket expires which are booked 8 hours before the current time.
 Another cron job is setup which will delete all the tickets expired automatically.

 ### :exclamation: Zomentum